bazelbuild/buildtools/WARNINGS.md

 + glob(["*.cc"]) + ["test.cpp"]
 ```

-**There’s one important difference**: before the change, Blaze would silently
+**There’s one important difference**: before the change, Bazel would silently
-ignore test.cpp if file is missing; after the change, Blaze will throw an error
+ignore test.cpp if file is missing; after the change, Bazel will throw an error
 if file is missing.

 If `test.cpp` doesn’t exist, the fix becomes: